 My name is Anh Vo.
 I am a Vietnamese choreographer, dancer, theorist, and activist.
 I create dances and produce texts about pornography and queer relations, about being and form, about identity and abstraction, about history and its colonial reality.
 Currently based in Brooklyn, I earn my degrees in Performance Studies from Brown University (BA) and New York University (MA).
 In addition to this writing for this blog, I am the Co-Editor of Critical Correspondence.

-For more (or probably less) information, please visit my (unfinished) website: http://anhvo.portfoliobox.net.
+For more (or perhaps less) information, please visit my personal website.

-Cult Plastic is my personal experimentation with writing, ideas, and thoughts regarding contemporary performances, arts and culture.
-It is created as an outlet for me to process the 2017 American Realness Festival; but hopefully it will sediment into a long-term habit of examining the daily world and will hold me accountable for regularly performing (i.e. blogging) that examination.
-A lot of posts will take the format of a performance review – but rather than rating a performance on a scale of one to ten, I will only use it as a proposition for me to contemplate about my own performance practice and to situate myself within the larger world.
-As such, the readers will probably not have a sense of how the performance looks like but rather leave with a sense of what the performance performs from my singular perspective.
+A lot of posts take the format of a performance review – but rather than rating a performance on a scale of one to ten, I will only use it as a proposition for me to contemplate about my own performance practice and to situate myself within the larger world.
+As such, the readers will probably not have a picture of how the performance looks like but rather leave with a sense of what the performance performs from my singular perspective.